pasmi369/Election_Analysis/README.md

 - We can write a common utility which reads .csv file taking the file path as input parameter.
 -  We can do further analysis using data attributes such as age, gender, population to have further clarification on voting results.
--  We just need to ensure the code is giving desired results by doing proper testing anlaysis.
+-  We just need to ensure the code is giving desired results by doing proper testing analysis.